setms/book/docs/synthesis/design.md

 using AsyncAPI @@AsyncAPI.
 You also need to determine beforehand how to evolve the schema in the future, for instance using versions.

-Clarify non-functional requirements: is it acceptable to lose an event sometimes, or not?
+Clarify quality attribute requirements: is it acceptable to lose an event sometimes, or not?
 If not, you'll need a message broker with appropriate durability guarantees.
 Likewise, is it acceptable for an event to arrive at the system multiple times?
 If so, the event handlers need to be idempotent.